 - Check that the grease cartridge is not empty.
 Replace if necessary. - Check that the tool has received sufficient grease. - Grease manually if the automatic greasing device is not in use.
-See "Manual greasing" on page 44. - Observe hydraulic oil temperature, all lines and connections as well as impact efficiency and evenness of operation. - Tighten loose connections.
+See "Manual greasing" on page 48. - Observe hydraulic oil temperature, all lines and connections as well as impact efficiency and evenness of operation.